TelemodemTI/dagserver/README.md

 ## Basic Usage

-Examples repo is here [dagserver-examples](https://github.com/maximolira/dagserver-examples) The DAG implementation must be compiled into a JAR file (Maven Project) and sent to the path configured in folderpath param, then it will be visible to the scheduler engine.
+Examples repo of detailes implementation is here [dagserver-examples](https://github.com/maximolira/dagserver-examples) The DAG implementation must be compiled into a JAR file (Maven Project) and sent to the path configured in folderpath param, then it will be visible to the scheduler engine.
-The Front-End application to search the logs and see the detail of each DAG can be found here [dagserver-examples](https://github.com/maximolira/dagserver-front)
+The Front-End of this application includes a web editor that allows you to design, implement, and compile DAGs (Directed Acyclic Graphs) in an intuitive and efficient way, search the logs and see the detail of each DAG.
+You can find the Front-End application here: [dagserver-front](https://github.com/maximolira/dagserver-front)

 ## Credentials: